Aether-FGFS/Bombable-Objects/README.md

   etc. In the case of an aircraft carrier, create it at a waypoint above sea level.

- In the case of AI objects, some of them may shoot AA guns at you.
+ Beware !!!
+Some AI objects may shoot AA guns at you.

  Have a good luck and lot of fun using them. :)